spacepy/dbprocessing/docs/scripts.rst

 then add that to the global attrs for the file.
 Either putout to the same file or a different file

-.. warning:: This code has not been fully tested or used.
+.. warning:: This code has not been fully tested or used; never worked.

 clearProcessingFlag.py
 ----------------------